This site contains Affiliate Links, which means that I may earn commissions through links you make purchases through. For more information Click Here!

 Texas Butterfly Gaura (Oenothera lindheimeri)

-Gaura flowers catch attention as the plant that always looks great in your brown thumb neighbor’s yard.
-Waving wands dotted with dozens of pinkish flowers didn’t stop blooming in triple digit temperatures or dry weather that turned lawns crisp.
+Gaura flowers catch attention as the plant always looks great in your brown thumb neighbor’s yard.
+Waving wands dotted with dozens of pinkish flowers didn’t stop blooming in triple-digit temperatures or dry weather that turned lawns crisp.
 Get to know this low-maintenance perennial that may give coneflower a run for its money in the cultivated wildflower popularity contest.

 Easy Breezy Sun Lovers